MarcusWolschon/osmeditor4android/documentation/docs/help/en/Property editor.md

 ## Properties Tab

 This tab gives a simplified, preset-driven, editing screen for the tags on the selected object on which the keys are represented by their description.
-To remove individual attributes you can simple remove or reset the value (or delete them in the _Details_ tab).
+To remove individual attributes you can simply remove or reset the value (or delete them in the _Details_ tab).

 Fields are added by applying presets, either via the _Preset_ tab or via the ![Apply preset](../images/preset.png) _Apply best preset_ or ![Apply preset with optional tags](../images/tag_menu_apply_preset.png) _Apply best preset with optional tags_ buttons.
 The later will add fields for any optional tags that are present in the preset.